Content: CC BY-NC-SA 4.0 | Code: MIT - see /LICENSE.md

 plt.show()

-With \(n = 1\), the “mean” of a single observation is just the observation itself, so the leftmost column shows the raw population shape — each looks completely different.
-The middle column (\(n = 5\)) already shows convergence beginning: the sharp edges and asymmetries soften.
-By \(n = 30\), all four are well-approximated by a Normal distribution (the coral curve).
+With $n = 1$, the "mean" of a single observation is just the observation itself, so the leftmost column shows the raw population shape; each looks completely different.
+The middle column ($n = 5$) already shows convergence beginning: the sharp edges and asymmetries soften.
+By $n = 30$, all four are well-approximated by a Normal distribution (the orange curve).
 Averaging has erased the starting shape.

-This is why the normal distribution from Section 2.4.1 appears so often in practice.
-It’s not that the world is inherently normal — it’s that averages are approximately Normal, and most of the statistics we compute (means, proportions, and regression coefficients — weights that quantify the relationship between variables, covered in Linear regression: your first model) are some form of average.
+This is why the normal distribution from @sec-normal appears so often in practice.
+It's not that the world is inherently normal — it's that *averages* are approximately normal, and most of the statistics we compute (means, proportions, and regression coefficients, all of which are linear combinations of the data, a generalised form of averaging covered in *Linear regression: your first model*) are approximately normal in large samples.

-4.6 Standard error: the precision of an estimate
+## Standard error: the precision of an estimate {#sec-standard-error}

 rng = np.random.default_rng(42)